plan-be/iode/doc/dev/DESCRIPTION.md

 ## Function names in IODE {#T2}

 As C does not allow "namespacing", we always give prefixes to function names, the prefix giving an indication of the group the function belongs to.
-For example, P\*() is the group of function for "packing" (aka serializing) IODE objects, PER\*() for manipulating PERIOD, L\_\* () for LEC compilation / execution, etc.
+For example, P\*() is the group of function for "packing" (aka serializing) IODE objects, PER\*() for manipulating Period, L\_\* () for LEC compilation / execution, etc.

 Most filenames follow the same principle: each group of files has a specific prefix which normally gives an indication of the group they belong to.